W5133/w5133.github.io/2026-agenda.md

 ## Room Booking
---A negitioated room rate of $215/night is available for the first 30 reservations.<br />
+- A negitioated room rate of $215/night is available for the first 30 reservations.
---A small number of rooms are available at the GSA Rate.
-To obtain the U.S. Government per diem room please contact the Inn at 500 sales coordinator (Sophie) at (208)391-2041.<br />
+- To obtain the U.S. Government per diem room please contact the Inn at 500 sales coordinator (Sophie) at (208)391-2041.
---To book directly using at the negotiated conference rate [CLICK HERE](https://be.synxis.com/?adult=1&arrive=2026-02-25&chain=26216&child=0&currency=USD&depart=2026-02-28&group=FIVE0226&hotel=75915&level=hotel&locale=en-US&productcurrency=USD&rooms=1).
+- To book directly using at the negotiated conference rate [CLICK HERE](https://be.synxis.com/?adult=1&arrive=2026-02-25&chain=26216&child=0&currency=USD&depart=2026-02-28&group=FIVE0226&hotel=75915&level=hotel&locale=en-US&productcurrency=USD&rooms=1).
   <div style="
   overflow: auto;
   display: flex;